 The box includes all you need to craft your own Saloukee necklace, plus a relaxing playlist, recipes cards for an indulgent dinner and top tips on how to find more relaxation at home.

 When I set up my business in 2008, I set out on my one-woman mission to change – in my own little way – preconceptions of what jewellery should or could be made from.

 Along the way, I’ve written a book on the subject, undertaken workshops with people (aged from five to seventy-five), and even lectured designers on the subject.
 However, it wasn’t until more recently, that I felt using unconventional materials, such as the medium of paper in jewellery making, was really ‘accepted’ on a larger scale.

 I was also lucky enough to stock several Anthropologie U.S stores and Anthropologie online, with a range of my jewellery.
 A real honour.

-I live in Shropshire with my husband Jon and two cats Tilda and Stanley.
+I live in Shropshire with my husband, baby son and two cats Tilda and Stanley.